pekastel/flickr-pick-a-picture/readme.txt

 == Changelog ==

+= 1.2.4 =
+* Change in the captions to use single quotes for href.

 = 1.2.3 =
 * If CURL is not available the plugin will try with file_get_contents,  and if that fails report an error message to the user.

 = 1.2.2 =
 * Now you can choose to add the original photo license into the caption.